lead and harmony vocals, guitar, bass & ukulele

 April Parker: lead and harmony vocals, mandolin & accordion

 April, a group therapist at Unity Behavioral Health, lives in Portland, OR, and has a grown daughter.
 She met Carol Harley in 2004 at a local bluegrass jam in Ridgefield, WA.
 They became instant friends and jamming buddies singing, playing and harmonizing at every chance they could.
 April’s strong pleasing lead voice anchors the harmonies of many of the band’s bluegrass songs.
 Her mandolin’s precise, yet graceful leads and solid chops keep the energy up through the popular bluegrass songs.
 April’s musical background started with piano at the age of six.
 She sang in choir at Willamette University, where she received a degree in music therapy, and went on to earn a master‘s degree in counseling psychology through Antioch University, Seattle.
-April also plays accordion and is a gifted songwriter with an original song on Misty Mamas’ CD "Wild Rose of the Mountain", and on the Mamas' new CD to be released in spring, 2018!
+April also plays accordion and is a gifted songwriter with an original song on Misty Mamas’ CD "Wild Rose of the Mountain," and on the Mamas' new CD "Come On Home."

 lead and harmony vocals & upright acoustic bass

 Eileen Rocci: lead and harmony vocals and upright acoustic bass